davidsneighbour/components/netlification/README.md

 # DNB Hugo Netlification

-This is a Hugo theme component with helpers for Netlify redirects and headers.
-This type of redirection is faster and SEO wise better than Hugo's method of adding `meta-refresh` commands.
-The default headers added by this component contain proper content security policies, caching directives and improve security.
+This is a Hugo theme component with helpers for hosting your site on [Netlify](https://www.netlify.com/).

+**Redirects:** Adds redirects via HTTP headers.
+This type of redirection is faster and SEO wise better than Hugo's method of adding `meta-refresh` commands in dedicated files.

+**Headers:** Adds headers that contain content security policies, caching directives and improves security and speed.

-## Installing
+## Installation

 Step 1: enable modules in your own repository